tiyn/larbs/README.md

 sh larbs.sh
 ```
 ## Hotkeys
 There are a bunch of hotkeys.
-Please visit my dwm and st patches to see them.
+Please visit my [dwm](https://github.com/tiynger/dwm) and [st](https://github.com/tiynger/st) builds to see them.

 ## Optional
 There are a bunch of programs that i use and think are useful.